 "Our intention is not to compete with any other brand, but to simply make the best beeswax polish we can"

-We only use the local beeswax from Buckfast Abbey.
+We only use the local beeswax from Buckfast Abbey where we know the bees are organically managed and the honeycomb is humanely harvested.
 Beeswax has been used for centuries as a water-proof, air-tight protective sealant that helps bring out the natural patina and leaves wood silky-smooth to the touch.

-That being said, beeswax alone doesn’t offer quite as much protection as lacquers, shellacs, varnishes and oil finishes.
-A pure beeswax finish is softer and typically won't last as long as some other products.
-That is why we blend it with the finest carnauba wax.
+That being said, a beeswax polish isn't intended to offer as much protection as lacquers, shellacs, varnishes and oil finishes.
+It is intended to act as an easily-restored sacrificial layer to protect those expensive and hard-to-repair finishes.
+A 100% pure beeswax finish is soft and typically won't last as long as some other products.
+That is why we blend it with the finest natural T1-grade carnauba wax.
 This is another natural wax, produced by the copernicia cerifera tree to protect its leaves from water, pathogens and UV radiation.
-As the hardest of all natural waxes with the highest melting point it helps Gilboy's Gold to provide a deep deep shine with a strong, highly water-resistant and longer-wearing protective finish.
+As the hardest of all natural waxes with the highest melting point it helps Gilboy's Gold to provide a strong, highly water-resistant and longer-wearing protective finish.

 To make Gilboy's Gold easy to apply we soften our blend of waxes with pure pine turpentine.
 Once you have applied the wax polish, the turpentine evaporates leaving a strong protective layer of our blend of waxes ready for you to buff to a deep shine.
-Pure turpentine is made from nothing but the sap of pine trees.
-Unlike petrochemical alternatives, pure turpentine has a wonderful pine aroma, so we have no need to add synthetic chemical scents.
+Pure gum spirits of turpentine is made from nothing but the tapped sap of living pine trees.
+Unlike petrochemical alternatives, pure turpentine holds much more wax by volume and has a wonderful pine aroma, so we have no need to add synthetic chemical scents.

 All polishes contain a carrier, or solvent, which preserves the polish in the container and evaporates as it dries.
 Unfortunately, price pressures in the consumer market has driven most of the major brands of furniture polish to resort to using cheap petrochemical solvents and artificial chemical scents in their wax polishes.
 Toxic and polluting ingredients such as xylene are common solvents; carcinogens such as arsenic, beryllium, and cadmium are sometimes used as drying agents in linseed oil and toxic glycol ethers may be used as solvents in many water-based sealers.
 Other polishes may also contain additives to speed drying or provide fungicidal properties.
 All these elements contribute to a polish's environmental impact.